limeraiin/unity-machine-learning-test-comparison/README.md

 ## About the Experiment

 I have created a very basic machine learning scenario.
 The AI has to prevent colliding with obstacles and the ceiling.
-It gets a little reward For each successful dodging and a big punishment for every colliding.
+It gets a little reward for each successful dodging and a big punishment for every colliding.

 Used tools: Pytorch, ML Agents (1.1.0-preview 3), Tensorboard, Unity3D.